 You have to use your personal statement to demonstrate your interests, talents, and abilities.
 If you want to be an outstanding candidate, use these top tips to leave a lasting impression on the admissions tutor.

-1) Answer These Starter Questions To Help Your First Draft
+1) Answer These Starter Questions To Begin Your First Draft

 The most challenging part of writing is starting.
 Your hand freezes even before you get to type a single word because you’re not sure how to start.

-But you don’t have to worry about writing yet because these questions will help kickstart your writing.
+But you don’t have to worry about that just yet – just sit down and answer these questions to kickstart your writing.

-1. Write down your “WHY.”
+- Write down your “WHY.”
 Why do you want to study that specific course you’re applying for?
-What particular event in your life is relevant to the course?
+Maybe you have a life goal and this is the first step, or there was a memorable event in your life that inspired you.

-4. Which of these skills and experiences do you have?
+- Which of these skills and experiences do you have?
 Where did you develop them?
-If you have any certifications, awards, or memberships to highlight your skills and experiences, much better!
-Doing so will help prove that you are a suitable applicant.
+If you have any certifications, awards, or memberships to highlight your skills and experiences, all the better!
+Referencing these will help prove that you are a suitable applicant.

-5. What future career path are you looking to pursue?
+- What future career path are you looking to pursue?
 What are your goals?
-Stating your dreams and ambitions plainly and your motivations behind them demonstrates your sense of purpose.
+Stating your dreams and ambitions plainly, and the motivations behind them, demonstrates your sense of purpose.

 2) Start Freewriting!

 So imagine you’re talking to the school’s admission as you’re typing.
-Doing so keeps your mind’s eye centred on why you’re writing your personal statement in the first place.
+Doing so keeps your mind focussed on why you’re writing your personal statement in the first place.

-3) Craft Your Personal Statement Into Your Personal Story
+3) Craft Your Personal Story into Your Personal Statement

 Begin by recounting a significant event in your life that kindled your interest in the course you’re applying for.
 Then continue the journey from there, pointing out essential details of your growth and development.

 Not only will this approach keep the reader hooked, but it also establishes a personal connection with them.
-They’ll feel as if they know you as a person.
-Thus, increasing the chances of your admittance into the university.
+They’ll feel as if they know you as a person, making your essay more memorable and increasing the chances of your admittance into the university.

 Once you have your long, messy draft ready, it’s time to clean and polish.
-The first order of business on how to write a personal statement is to put your best foot forward.
-Writing a personal statement is equivalent to selling yourself.
-Meaning you shouldn’t write about irrelevant experiences or skills.
+The first order of business is to make sure you’re using your personal statement to put your best foot forward.
+Writing a personal statement is equivalent to selling yourself, meaning you shouldn’t write about irrelevant experiences or skills.

 Neither should you write about your weaknesses.
-You don’t have to write about your hatred of Calculus or your difficulty in learning French.
+You don’t have to write about your hatred of Calculus or your difficulty in learning French, unless the process of overcoming a weakness actually helped you develop a relevant strength!

 Go over your draft and remove paragraphs and sentences that are not in line with your course.
 Delete anything that devalues you.

-You only have 4,000 words to sell yourself.
+You only have 4,000 characters to sell yourself.
 Make it count!

 5) List Achievements & Specific Details In Your Personal Statement

-Proper nouns make your personal statement powerful.
+Proper nouns make your personal statement powerful – and believable.
 Saying you’re a member of the “debate association” is nothing compared to the “National Speech And Debate Association.”

 Do you see the difference?

-So insert specific details like dates and proper names as much as possible.
+Insert specific details like dates and proper names as much as possible.
 Stating you won a “leadership award” is not as impactful as “the 2019 Youth Leadership Cup.”
+It might even sound like you’re making things up.

 Our guide on how to write about work experience in personal statements will have you typing in no time.

-After choosing which narrative should stay and which should go, you now have a shorter, more relevant draft in hand.
+After choosing which points should stay and which should go, you now have a shorter, more relevant draft in hand.
 The next step is to correct your spelling and grammar by proofreading it.

 The easiest way to accomplish this is to run your document over in Grammarly.
-Grammarly is a free writing app that helps you communicate your ideas in a clear and effective way.
-The premium version leads you a step further, but the free version works fine.
+Grammarly is a free writing app that helps you communicate your ideas in a clear and effective way and avoid spelling and grammar mistakes.
+The premium version takes you a step further, but the free version works fine.

 Check out our handy guide on what NOT to put in a personal statement.